 Step 1: Complete a Law Degree or an Equivalent Course

-The first step to becoming a lawyer in Australia is to undertake a Bachelors of Law (LLB) or a Juris Doctor (JD) postgraduate degree, recognised by the Law Society of the territory or state where you choose to practise.
+To become a lawyer in Australia in Australia, you must study a Bachelor of Law (LLB) or a Juris Doctor (J.D.) postgraduate degree.
+The Law Society of the territory or state where you practice must recognise those degrees.

 An LLB degree is appropriate for those students who do not possess any undergraduate degree.
-Whereas, JD can be pursued by students who have already completed an undergraduate degree in any subject.
+In comparison, J.D. can be pursued by students who have already completed an undergraduate degree in any subject.

-No matter which law school you are in, you are required to successfully complete the 'Priestly 11' core law subjects to practice law and become a legal practitioner in Australia.
+No matter which law school you are in, you must complete the 'Priestly 11' core law subjects to practice law and become a legal practitioner in Australia.